Mahiro2211/Mahiro2211/README.md

  - [ ] prepare for a few English test

 ## What I have done in 2023
-* expose me to Deep learning
+* Know a little bit about deep learning
 * Learning Python which is a useful glue language
-* the ability to read English paper
+* Could read some English material
-* have a try at something new in GitHub
+* Write simple script by specific task

 <h3 align="left">Languages and Tools:</h3>